AJ-Gaston/CS733-NLP/Assignment6/README.md

 Cell 12 is where I plot the model and create the model's confusion matrix.

 ## Task 2: Setting up a transformer decoder
+For this part, I watched quite a few youtube videos to help me.
 ### References
 #### PyTorch library documentation
 [PyTorch Transformer](https://docs.pytorch.org/docs/stable/generated/torch.nn.Transformer.html)